 Inspect It FIRST includes thermal imaging in its arsenal of inspection tools.
-Thermal images added to the Inspect It FIRST reports including narrative to identify issues.
 A thermal scan is optional and can be added to our inspections.
 Inspect It FIRST recommends thermal imaging for the following circumstances.

 If an active water leak is identified as we are inspecting the building the option of providing a thermal scan is offered.
 This could be leaking showers, ceilings under bathrooms or roof leaks.
 A scan of the area can help in identifying the extent of the problem.

 Where termite damage has been identified or a high moisture level is detected, and we believe it may be a sign of termites, thermal imaging is offered.
 A thermal scan of the area can confirm the presence of live termites in the building.

 Ideal for new homes thermal imaging can help to confirm that the builder has provided insulation in the external walls and all ceilings.
 Offered as an option to a Practical Completion Inspection (PCI) / Handover inspection of a new home.
 A lack of insulation increases the cost of energy to heat or cool the home.

 Draft / Leak Detection

 Thermal imaging of external windows and doors is offered as an option when inspecting a home.
 Poor seals to any openings increase the cost of energy to heat or cool the home.
 Preventing air leaks around openings also improves the comfort level of a home.
 A scan around windows and doors will show areas where heat or cool is escaping or entering the building.